programmfabrik/easydb-documentation/en/technical/api/objects/objects.md

 ### Path part: version selection

+> This is only a concept and not yet implemented!

 These parameters allow to ask for a specific version of the object.
 The object will be rendered in the schema version that was current when the object version was created.
 It is not possible to combine them:

 Latest version (default):